porchdotcom/smart-form/README.md

     npm run validate-form <mySmartFormJson.json>

-If you don't want to install npm, you can run any json validator using src/schema/smart-form-schema.json
+If you don't want to install npm, you can run any json validator using the schema file src/schema/smart-form-schema.json

 ## Licensing